IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

     Successfully built 31b27169b3bc
     ```

-7. Tag it as  follows:
+7. Tag the new image as follows:

     ```
     docker tag app app:1